megasxlrs/codsoft_1/README.md

 # Number Guessing Game

-It is a number guessing game code written in c++ using classes and objects.
+Number Guessing Game written in c++ using classes and objects.